pangchewe/pangchewe/README.md

 - 👋 Hi, I’m @dhouchl
-- 👀 I’m interested in cybersecurity (as a hobby)
+- 👀 I’m interested in AI(as a hobby)
 - 🌱 I’m currently learning Actuarial Science
 - 💞️ I’m looking to collaborate on any big company that allow to use my skill efficiency
 - 📫 How to reach me: pangchewe@gmail.com